emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ## 1. Introduction to repo-grep

-Navigating large codebases can be difficult — especially when working across disconnected tools. *Repo-grep* brings project-wide search directly into Emacs, eliminating the need to jump into the terminal or external tools.
-It’s fast, flexible, and designed to fit naturally into your Emacs workflow.
+Navigating large codebases doesn’t have to be slow or fragmented. *Repo-grep* brings fast, project-wide search directly into Emacs — eliminating the need to switch to a terminal or external tools.

-### Why repo-grep?
+### Key features:

-*Repo-grep* is designed to enhance developer productivity by providing instant, seamless search with minimal setup—helping engineers work more efficiently, navigate large codebases with ease, and stay focused on writing high-quality code.
-Core features include:

-- **Instant search with one keystroke:**
-  Press a key (like `F12`) and instantly search for the symbol under your cursor — no prompts, no friction.
+- **One-keystroke search:** Instantly grep for the symbol under your cursor — with minimal prompts and no setup.

-- **Automatic project root detection:**
+- **Smart project root detection:** Automatically locates your Git or SVN root; falls back to the current directory if needed.
-  *Repo-grep* automatically locates your project root using Git or SVN.
-For larger setups with multiple repositories, use *repo-grep-multi* to search all of them from a shared parent directory.

-- **Comprehensive file search:**
+- **Multi-repo search:** Scan all sibling repos with `repo-grep-multi`.
-  All files under the root — including those not tracked by version control — are scanned recursively.
+- **Searches all files:** All files under the root are searched, including those not tracked by version control.

-- **Powerful regex support:**
+- **Regex support:** Add prefix/suffix patterns to fine-tune matches.
-  Use regular expressions for advanced, precise search patterns.

-- **Customisable patterns, file exclusion, and case sensitivity:**
+- **Custom file exclusions and case sensitivity:** Tailor results to your workflow.
-  Easily refine your search with regex prefixes and suffixes, exclude specific file types (like `.log` files or backups), and toggle between case-sensitive and case-insensitive searches.

-### Automatic folder selection

-One of *repo-grep*'s key features is its ability to intelligently determine the search scope based on the repository type:

-* **SVN:** If you're in an SVN working copy, *repo-grep* searches the entire SVN directory structure by default.
-* **Git:** For Git repositories, it uses `git rev-parse --show-toplevel` to find the root and searches all files from there.
-* **No VCS:** If no Git or SVN metadata is found, it simply searches from the current directory down — useful for standalone folders.

-### How repo-grep works

-Under the hood, *repo-grep* uses standard grep, but wraps it in an Emacs-friendly workflow.
-With a single command, you can:

-* Search for the word under your cursor or type a custom pattern.
-* Perform multi-repo searches with *repo-grep-multi*.
-* Use regular expressions to refine your search.
-* Automatically locate the right folder, even in complex setups.

-This tutorial will walk you through installation, configuration, and key use cases so you can make *repo-grep* a seamless part of your Emacs setup
+*Repo-grep* keeps you focused inside Emacs — no context switching, no distractions.

 ## 2. Installation & setup